Building Magnetic Hysteresis in Holography: Spontaneous Magnetization and Hysteresis Curve

 \subsection{Hysteresis Curve}

-In the previous subsections, we showed that a holographic model can describe the spontaneous magnetization and the hairy black brane solution is dual to a ferromagnetic phase.
-As we mentioned in the introduction, one of important properties of the ferromagnetism is the hysteresis curve.
+In the previous subsections, we showed that a holographic model can describe the spontaneous magnetization and the hairy black brane solution is dual to the broken phase.
+As we mentioned in the introduction, one of important properties of magnetic system is the hysteresis curve.
 We now show how to construct the hysteresis curves.
 For this purpose, we first find the hairy black hole solutions with the non-vanishing magnetic field using a numerical method.
 We impose the boundary condition $J_{\mathcal{O}}=0$ for the scalar field $\phi$ in (\ref{AsympS}) to simplify the problem.

 Using the solutions below the critical temperature, we display the relation of external magnetic field and magnetization in Figure \ref{fig:hys01}: there exist three solutions for small magnetic field.
 The solutions on (D-O-E) line have higher free energy than those on (B-$C_1$-D) and (E-$C_2$-F) lines at the same magnetic field.
-So the former represent unstable extrema of the free energy potential, while the other two describe the stable and metastable extrema of the potential.
-If the black brane solution changes following the local minimum of the potential under slowly varying magnetic field, such process can give rise to magnetic hysteresis.
+Just for convenience of explanation, we may imagine a Landau-Ginzburg type potential which is not essential way to understand these phenomena though.
 See Figure \ref{fig:MF}.
+With the help of L-G description, the (D-O-E) line represent unstable extrema of the free energy potential, while the other (B-$C_1$-D) and (E-$C_2$-F) lines describe the stable and metastable extrema of the potential.
+If the black brane solution changes following the local minimum of the potential under slowly varying magnetic field, such process can give rise to a magnetic hysteresis.